Artificial structures visible from space: The Great Wall of China

 The claim that the Great Wall of China is the only man-made object visible from the Moon or outer space has been debunked many times, but remains a common misconception in popular culture.
 According to astronauts Eugene Cernan and Ed Lu, the Great Wall is visible from the lower part of low Earth orbit, but only under very favorable conditions.

 Different claims were historically made for the factoid that the Great Wall is visible from the Moon.
 William Stukeley mentioned this claim in his letter dated 1754, and Henry Norman made the same claim in 1895.
 The issue of "canals" on Mars was prominent in the late 19th century and may have led to the belief that long, thin objects were visible from space.
 A viewer would need visual acuity 17 000 times better than the norm to see the Great Wall from the Moon.

+The centimetre-band Spaceborne Imaging Radar of STS-59 and STS-68 was able to detect not only the Great Wall but also invisible buried segments of it.